C-Dogs: Gameplay

+The feature to buy and sell weapons and ammo between levels was removed.

 Development

 The creator of C-Dogs, Ronny Wester, released the precursor to C-Dogs, Cyberdogs, in 1994.
-The popularity of Cyberdogs and the limitations of its 16-bit protected mode motivated Wester to write a sequel, which was released between the years 1997 to 2001 as Freeware.
+The popularity of Cyberdogs and the limitations of its 16-bit protected mode motivated Wester to write a sequel, which was released between the years 1997 to 2001 as freeware.

+Open source

 In 2000 Wester released the Borland Pascal 7 source code of Cyberdogs (minus some libraries he had licensed) on his website.

-Open source

-In 2002 Wester released the source code of C-Dogs to the public.
-Following that Jeremy Chin and Lucas Martin-King ported the game to SDL and released their work under the GNU GPL-2.0-or-later as "C-Dogs SDL".
+In 2002, Wester released the source code of C-Dogs to the public.
 As of June 2007, Wester no longer maintains a website for C-Dogs but the game continues to live on via the C-Dogs SDL project hosted on GitHub.
+In April 2016, Wester released the game assets as CC-BY.

+C-Dogs SDL

+Following the source code release in 2002, Jeremy Chin and Lucas Martin-King ported the game to SDL and released their work under the GNU GPL-2.0-or-later as C-Dogs SDL.
 The open source software port contains a number of enhancements to the original C-Dogs, including high-resolution support, local multiplayer up to four players, enhanced graphics and LAN multiplayer.
 In October 2015, C-Dogs SDL was updated to SDL2.
-In April 2016, Wester released the game assets as CC-BY.
+Version 1.0.0 released on August 21, 2021, with support for Wolfenstein 3D and Spear of Destiny missions.